 The cleaning up of this mess had gone as high as around $100 million.
 Morris was of the thought that the worm would help improve the computer’s security features, which it did not.

-Today, the advancements in information technology have huge resources to bring down any instances of software bugs that could affect our daily lives.
-But learning from the history, it is important to keep a check on the software and test it to perfection with the help of an established software testing company so that you will not encounter any lose.
+Today, the advancements in information technology have huge resources to bring down any instances of a software bug that could affect our daily lives.
+But learning from history, it is important to keep a check on the software and test it to perfection with the help of an established software testing company so that you will not encounter any loss.